macromrit/python_package_macromrit/README.txt

 thanks for supporting :):):)

-author & FOUNDER of amrit library |
+Author & Founder of macromrit library |
 C.Amrit Subramanian |
 a.k.a |
 Macromrit |